jchin1968/presentations/deck/2018-10-25_unit-testing/slides.md

 ---
 # What Is Unit Testing?
 - Typically written by a developer during code development
-- Test small, discrete units such as a method or a function
+- Test small, discrete units i.e. methods
-- Runs very quickly since Drupal does not need to be loaded
+- Runs very quickly since Drupal kernel does not need to be loaded

 ???
 - written by developers as opposed to a BA or tester who would be writing behat tests or creating selenium tests